| | All About IRAs

 to pay a 10% early-withdrawal penalty if you're under age 59½, unless you meet

-traditional IRA, but only until April 1 of the year following the year you
+For details, please visit the IRS website.
+You can continue deferring taxes on your traditional IRA only until April 1 of the year following the year you

-reach age 73 (for those who reach age 72 after December 31, 2022).
+reach age 73 (or 75 if you reach age 73 after December 31, 2032).
 That's when you have to take your first required minimum

-distribution (RMD) from the IRA.
-After that, you must take a distribution by the end
+distribution (RMD).
+After that, you must take annual RMDs by the end

-of every calendar year until your funds are exhausted or you die.
-The annual
+of every calendar year for the rest of your life (or until your funds are exhausted).
+You can

-always withdraw more than you're required to in any year.
-However, if you
+always withdraw more than required in any year; however, if you

 withdraw less, you'll be hit with a 25% penalty on the difference between the

 required minimum and the amount you actually withdrew.
-(The penalty may be further reduced to 10% if you self-correct the error by withdrawing the shortfall amount and filing a return within a specific correction window.)
+(The penalty may be further reduced to 10% if you self-correct in a timely manner.)
 Roth IRAs

-Not everyone can set up a Roth IRA.
-Even if you can, you may
+earnings.
+Not everyone can set up a Roth IRA, and even if you can, you may

 is between: | No contribution if